Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 The principles of leadership styles and success; how attitudes can impact on individual and organisational performance; corporate cultures; the principles of organisational change, how it is implemented and leading change.

-Paper title Organisational Leadership and Change
+Paper title Organisational Leadership for Change

 Subject Doctor of Business Administration